CumulusNetworks/docs/content/cumulus-netq-48/NVLink4/NVLink4-Domains.md

 1. Select the NVL4 icon in the header, then select **Add domain**.

-2. Fill out the fields in UI, starting with the GFM configuration:
+2. Fill out the fields in the UI, starting with the GFM configuration:

 {{<figure src="/images/netq/domain-first-480.png" alt="wizard prompting user to configure GFM" width="550">}}